BrenoTeixeira/health_insurance_ranking/README.md

 ## 5.1.
 Evaluation Metrics

-To evaluate the models, the following metrics were used: precision_at_20000, recall_at_20000, and lift_score.
+The following metrics were used to evaluate the models: precision_at_20000, recall_at_20000, and lift_score.

 precision_at_20000: this metric tells us, in a list ordered by the score given by the model,  the percentage of interested customers in the first 20,000 (k) elements of the list.